 Fine Art for week two is Mirror Images.
 The exercises this week are great for training students to pay attention to shapes and angles, while also practicing the skill of manipulating images in their head.
 They will need to study the shapes and be able to flip them around in their mind’s eye before they draw them.
 This can be tough to do!

 The first week of CC is almost here.
 Woo hoo!
 (Or maybe, “Aagghhhh!”)
-Here is a drawing lesson that incorporates some science from week one along with the OiLs drawing techniques.
+Here is a drawing lesson that incorporates some science from week one (plants and animals in God’s creation) along with the OiLs drawing techniques.
 Below you will find three separate lessons (one for each age group) but all with the same theme.
 The age group is a suggestion, so use the lesson that you feel is best for your class.
 Continue Reading →